 Chatbot Metrics: The KPIs That Actually Drive Pipeline

 Chatbot metrics connect bot activity to pipeline generation and cost savings by measuring lead qualification accuracy, conversion rates, and routing efficiency.
-Without these KPIs, you can't tell which conversations turn into meetings, which leads match ICP, or where handoffs break down.
+Without these KPIs, you cannot tell which conversations turn into meetings, which leads match ICP, or where handoffs break down.
 Most teams track vanity numbers like total chats and uptime.
-Revenue teams track metrics that matter: meeting conversion rate, ICP match rate, and pipeline influenced.
+Revenue teams track what actually matters: meeting conversion rate, ICP match rate, and pipeline influenced.

 Without measurement, chatbot investment becomes unaccountable spend.
-Here's what happens when teams don't track chatbot performance:
+Here is what happens when teams do not track chatbot performance:

 • Wasted budget: No visibility into whether the bot drives meetings or just noise.